I forget where I heard about The 5 Love Languages by Gary Chapman, but I’m very glad I bought a copy.

 - Physical affection

 I learned that my primary language is words of love and my secondary language is gifts.
 My husband’s primary language is acts of kindness and his secondary language is quality time.
-Clearly they don’t match.
+Clearly our love languages don’t match.

 Using this idea in my homeopathy practice